parvparakhiya/parvparakhiya/README.md

 ### Background

-Three months on the floor of an ISO 9001 forging plant — closed-die forging, heat treatment, dimensional inspection to ASME and DIN standards.
-Goods-in inspection and quantity verification at an aerospace C-parts supplier in Munich.
+Three months on the floor of an ISO 9001 forging plant producing pipe fittings and flanges to ASME and DIN dimensional standards — closed-die forging, heat treatment, and dimensional inspection against drawings and gauges.
+Incoming goods inspection and quantity verification at an aerospace C-parts supplier in Munich.
 A bachelor's in mechanical engineering before the mechatronics master's.

 I like problems where the data has a machine behind it.